CommonRoad/commonroad-scenario-designer/docs/source/open_drive.rst

 Parsing OpenDRIVE
 ==================

-Parsing the OpenDRIVE xodr file is pretty straightforward.
+Parsing the OpenDRIVE xodr file is straightforward.
 We mirror the OpenDRIVE document with a Python class in this package.
-The XML is parsed and from the results a OpenDRIVE object is created.
+The XML is parsed and from the results an OpenDRIVE object is created.

 Converting to Network of ParametricLanes